Nattika

 Nattika is a small village in Thrissur district of Kerala state, South India.
 It is centrally located about 25 km from Thrissur, Kodungallur, Irinjalakuda, Chavakkad, Kunnamkulam and Guruvayur.
 Nattika is beside the Arabian Sea.
 There is a beach in this village called Nattika Beach.
 Nattika Beach was previously known as Attakuzhi Bandhar Kadapuram.
 Nattika is on the west coast of Thrissur.
 Conolly Canal is the eastern border of Nattika.
 There is a private bus stand in Thriprayar.
 Nattika is 60 km away from Cochin International Airport and 25 km away from Thrissur railway station.
 Modern transportation and better communication facilities are available in the village.
 This is an assembly constituency.

+History

+In November 2024, it was reported that several persons from Govindapuram were crushed to death in an accident in Nattika.

 Places of worship

 The Sree Rama temple of Triprayar is in Nattika Panchayat.
 This temple has the biggest Sree Rama shrine in south India.
 This Temple has brought glory and fame to the place.
 This is considered to be a holy place for Hindus.
 Nattika Sree Arikiri Bhagavathy temple is the famous Bhadra Kali temple in Nattika.
-There are many temples in Nattika including the Eyyani Annapoorneswari Temple, Sree Durga Devi Kshethram, Nattika (Vaily), Netrakovil Siva Temple, Vazhakulam Temple, Arayamparambil Temple,Panaparambil Temple, Panakkal Pandikasalakkal Durga Bhagavati Temple, Nagadevata Temple, Eran Samajam Temple, Erachan Sree Bhadrakali temple, Thottupura Temple, etc. There exists a famous mosque at Nattika Beach which was believed to be built at least three hundred years ago and was renovated around 1985.
+There are many temples in Nattika including the Eyyani Annapoorneswari Temple,Panaparambil Temple, Sree Durga Devi Kshethram, Nattika (Vaily), Netrakovil Siva Temple, Vazhakulam Temple, Arayamparambil Temple, Panakkal Pandikasalakkal Durga Bhagavati Temple, Nagadevata Temple, Eran Samajam Temple, Erachan Sree Bhadrakali temple, Thottupura Temple, etc. There exists a famous mosque at Nattika Beach which was believed to be built at least three hundred years ago and was renovated around 1985.
 Nattika beach Yaseen masjid is another mosque in this area.